nikita-kit/nikita-css/README.md

 There are two main SCSS-files `styles.scss` and `universal.scss`.

-The `styles.scss` imports all partials. `mixins`, `icons` and `blocks` will be imported with a globbing-pattern.
+The `styles.scss` imports all partials. `variables`, `mixins`, `extends`, `icons` and `blocks` will be imported with a globbing-pattern.
 It's important that _every block-component_ gets its own partial and is put into the `blocks`-folder!
 Use subfolders if your site uses lots of partials.

 The `universal.scss` is a universal fallback stylesheet for older IE browsers mady by [Andy Clarke](http://code.google.com/p/universal-ie6-css/).

 This is how the `sass`-folder looks like:

 ```
+$ tree
 .
 ├── _basics.scss
 ├── _reset.scss